 If the optimum performance of any new floor covering is to be achieved, it is important that the correct cleaning and maintenance procedures are used from day one.
-Cleaning and maintenance guides for all Forbo Flooring products are available for download on the website. www.forbo-flooring.co.uk/downloads
+Cleaning and maintenance guides for all Forbo Flooring Step products are available for download at: www.forbo-flooring.co.uk/step

-Cleaning and maintenance guides should be passed onto the client or end user as appropriate on completion of the installation, and before any hand over clean is started.
+Cleaning and maintenance guides should be passed onto the main contractor, client or end user as appropriate on completion of the installation, and before any hand over clean is started.